Theatre of Eternal Music: Dispute over credits

 Few of the group's recorded performances from the 1960s have ever seen public release, and remain in the possession of Young despite protest from other group members.
 A dispute based on a misunderstanding of compositional credit developed between Young and members Conrad and Cale.
 Requests for copies of these recordings were met with Young's insistence that they sign an agreement acknowledging Young as the sole composer of the music, which they refused to do; Conrad maintained that the group was a collaborative enterprise which dissolved the concept of the composer.
 In 1990, Conrad picketed outside a Young performance with a sign that read "Composer La Monte Young does not understand ‘his’ work.”

 In 2000, the record label Table of the Elements released a bootleg recording of a 1965 performance as Day of Niagara; the recording was not authorized by Young.
+The original master tape of the Day of Niagara recording was illicitly copied several decades before it found its way to this bootleg release.
+Young threatened legal action against the label.
+But as there had been no written agreement on who owned the rights to the music, no legal action was taken.

-Young responded to the complaints of Conrad and Cale in an essay which reaffirmed his status as sole composer.
+Young responded to the complaints of Conrad and Cale in an essay which reaffirmed his claims as sole composer.
 He also published a press release describing extensive problems with the release, including errors in the audio quality of the copied source tape, an unbalanced mix, and uninspired artwork made without Zazeela's input.

 Cale and Conrad later released recordings they made during the mid-sixties, such as Cale's Inside the Dream Syndicate series (The Dream Syndicate being the alternative name given by Cale and Conrad to their collective work with Young).